dlhxu/msci-332-assignments/assignment 3/readme.md

 The notebook that contains the construction heuristic algorithm we have used is in Assignment 3 - Construction Heuristic.ipynb

 ## Dependencies
-This notebook is dependent on two input files named generated_instances.json and new_instances.json, which have been provided as part of this submission.
+This notebook is dependent on two input files named generated_instances.json, which have been provided as part of this submission.

-These two files contain instances that will be solved by the construction heuristic
+This file contains instances that will be solved by the construction heuristic

 This notebook saves the solved instances as a .json file called 'feasible_solutions.json'.